 Forensic photographers also capture images of victims and their injuries, which medical examiners use to determine a cause of death.
 Forensic photographers may be required to testify in court proceedings to explain the photographic enhancements or techniques used in the collection of evidence.

-According to the U.S. Bureau of Labor Statistics (BLS), the annual median salary for photographers in general in 2015 was $31,710.
-Also, employment of photographers in general is expected to grow by 3% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the annual median salary for photographers in general in 2018 was $34,000.
+Also, employment of photographers in general is expected to decline by 6% between 2018 and 2028.

 The BLS reports scientific photographers may need to obtain a degree to qualify for a position in this field.
 However, some law enforcement agencies, such as in Virginia, may hire forensic photographers with a high school education and completed courses in photography, processing and forensics.